ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

         - This Kustomize functionality allows you to generate one or more Kubernetes config map resources based on particular configurations on each one of them.
 There's also a [`secretGenerator` functionality](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/secretgenerator/) with has the same options as the [`configMapGenerator` one](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/configmapgenerator/).
         - In this case, there's only one config map resource configured, the one required by MetalLB for running properly.
         - This config map will be named `config` and will include the contents of the `config` file you created before in the `configs` subfolder.
-        - The `disableNameSuffixHash` option is for disabling the default behaviour of Kustomize regarding names of config maps and secrets.
+        - The `disableNameSuffixHash` option is for disabling the default behavior of Kustomize regarding names of config maps and secrets.
 It adds a suffix to the name of those resources, a hash calculated from their contents like in `config-58565bck2t`.
 This can be problematic because certain apps don't expect such suffix, hence cannot find their config maps or secrets.
 MetalLB expects the generated config map `metadata.name` to be just the `config` string, making the use of this `disableNameSuffixHash` option necessary here.

     > **BEWARE!**
     > From the version `0.13.0` onwards, is **not** possible to configure MetalLB with configmaps as shown here.
 The config map has to be transformed into custom resources (or CRs), something indicated in this official [Backward Compatibility note](https://metallb.universe.tf/#backward-compatibility).
 Check the [guide G912 - Appendix 12](G912%20-%20Appendix%2012%20~%20Adapting%20MetalLB%20config%20to%20CR.md) to see how to adapt the MetalLB kustomize project you've created here.